Destiny-02/P4P/src/parsers/tests/sample.md

 Some abbreivations are less straightforward, like COM (communication port) or starboard (STBD).

+It's even more complicated when the full phrase is introduced within a body of prose, for example, the phase Software Engineering (SOFTENG) or Chat Generative Pre-Trained Transformer (ChatGPT).

 Abbreviations might also exist in lists:

 - VTS: Vessel Traffic Services